godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_exports.rst

     @export var textures: Array[Texture] = []
     @export var scenes: Array[PackedScene] = []

-Packed type arrays also work, but only initialized empty:
+Packed arrays also work, but only if initialized empty:

 ::